 We Are Given Based On Our Ability

-Without understanding this lesson, we may find ourselves jealous of others, thinking that we are being treated impartially.
-Unaware, we become blind to the true reason why.
+Without understanding this lesson, we may find ourselves jealous of others, thinking that we are being treated impartially, and remain blind to the actual reason why.
 That is, we aren’t yet able to handle more.
-I’ll share the way to prove to the world and God you can handle more in the next lesson.
+I’ll share the way to prove to the world and God that you can handle more in the next lesson.
 For this one, learn to see the world and God’s blessing with this new perspective.
-By doing so, you turn your attention to yourself, giving you the power to do something about it.
+By doing so, you turn your attention to yourself, giving you the power to change your circumstances by improving your ability.

 Faithfulness Over Little Is Required For More